Mentor Programs

-Research shows mentorship is important in retaining educators.
-MAELC invests in four agricultural educator mentor programs at the secondary, post-secondary, and Farm Business Management levels.
+Both professional development and mentorship are important in retaining educators.
+MAELC invests in agricultural educator mentor programs at the secondary, post secondary, and Farm Business Management levels.

 Teacher Induction Program (TIP)